jakegornall/jobsearch/README.md

 This project has tested me and helped develop my skills not only in becoming a Pythonic programmer, but also in software development practices, i.e. writing tests for validation, using Git to track my progress, and planning before coding.

+### Installation and Usage:
+1. Clone repository.
+2. Run the file: `install_requirements.sh`
+3. In your terminal, navigate to the root directory.
+4. Execute the command: `python main.py`